 Wrestling at the Olympic Games

 Wrestling was an event at the ancient Olympic Games, and was also included in the first Olympic Games in 1896.
 The organizers of the Olympics introduced Greco-Roman wrestling, a style they believed to be an exact carryover from the wrestling styles used in ancient times.
-Since the first Games, wrestling has been included in every Olympic program.
-In 2013 wrestling was removed from the 'core' sports list, opening up a sport for a new sport to be included.
-Fortunately for wrestling, it made it back on the shortlist for inclusion, then was voted back in for 2020 and 2024!
+Since the first Games, wrestling has been included in every Olympic program, with the exception of the 1900 Summer Olympics.

 In 1904, the Olympic Games added the second wrestling event and called it "freestyle" to the Greco-Roman event, which allowed the wrestlers to use their legs for pushing, lifting and tripping, and they could also hold their opponents above or below the waist.